-- Note: For the melted crayon activity you’ll need a bunch of broken crayons and silicon molds.
-I bought our molds at a cake decorating specialty store but I’ve seen them at Michael’s as well.
+- Note: For the melted crayon activity you’ll need a bunch of broken crayons and silicone molds.

 Constructing the solar oven was easy and fun!

-4. While the oven sat in the sun, Layton and I put broken crayon pieces into a silicon mold to create robot shaped crayons.
+- While the oven sat in the sun, L and I put broken crayon pieces into a silicon mold to create robot shaped crayons.

 What would you make in your solar oven?